Common myths about LGBT people

 Myth: LGBT people are bad parents

-Fact: All of the leading research says that what children need is loving, caring parents, and it doesn’t matter what gender or sexual orientation their parents are.
+Fact: All of the leading research says that what children need is loving, caring parent/s, and it doesn’t matter what gender or sexual orientation their parent/s are.
+And don't forget, opposite gender couples can also be LGBT!
 Parents who are the same gender are as diverse as parents of the opposite gender.

 Myth: LGBT people have more partners and are not monogamous